 The understatement of the day came from Jacinda Ardern herself.
 “I can only say that when we booked the Town Hall for this event we did not expect this,” she said, early in her Labour Party Campaign Launch speech.
 The central Auckland venue had been chosen during a different era in the party’s history: last month.

 They would not have expected, when Andrew Little was leading the party, to have a queue snaking down to the Civic.
-They would not have expected the crowd to fill the Town Hall, spilling over into the Concert Chamber and Q Theatre down the road.
+They would not have expected the crowd to fill the Town Hall, spilling over into the Concert Chamber and Q Theatre.
 They would not have expected members to start singing, “Everybody, let’s do this.”
 Not expected Labour MPs to be soaking up the rapture with dazzled and gormless grins.
 Not expected the post-event media stand-up to be surrounded by a sea of red T-shirts in Aotea Square.
 Not expected a Beatlmaniaesque mob around Ardern and the last Labour leader to properly excite a crowd, Helen Clark.

 Ardern’s peroration began, “It’s been three weeks now since I was asked to take this job…” It wasn’t, I don’t think, meant to get a laugh, but it did – a laugh of astonishment.
 In the space of only two Scaramuccis, to steal the unit of measurement of the day, she had transformed the fortunes of the Labour Party.
 You will find no better illustration of the power of political momentum than the mood in the Town Hall today.
 It may even have exorcised any demons still lingering in the Town Hall from the last time it hosted a high-profile pre-election event, 2014’s Moment of Truth.

 It could hardly have been a starker contrast with the beleaguered Greens’ campaign relaunch last week.
 There, election candidates outnumbered media.
-There was no mention of the Greens at the Town Hall, either, unless you count the Lorde song that played in the leadup.
+There was no mention of Greens at the Town Hall, either, unless you count the Lorde song that played in the leadup.
 While you wouldn’t expect them to be name-checked in a launch speech – there is nothing in the Memorandum of Understanding that requires that – the boldest moment of Ardern’s speech reached deep into their home territory.

 Climate change “is the challenge that defines my generation”, said Ardern, as stylised red hearts floated around on the projection behind her.
 She went further, with the line most likely to fill the 6pm bulletins.
 “This is my generation’s nuclear-free moment, and I am determined that we will tackle it head on.”